Freedom of information

 - clearly and accurately describe the documents you are seeking to access.

 - be for specific documents or group of documents, not all documents in a broad category.

 - include the application fee of $30.60 (unless the fee is waived due to hardship).

 - be accompanied by evidence of your identity (such as drivers licence), if you are seeking documents about your personal affairs.

 - provide your written authorisation if another party is acting on your behalf.

 Timeframe for Answering Requests

-Under the Act, once a valid request is received and payment of the application fee is made, Council has 30 days, from the date of receipt, to provide a decision in writing.
-Extensions can sometimes be necessary to ensure that complete searches are undertaken or if other parties are to be consulted prior to releasing documents.
-Should extensions be necessary, Council FoI officer will seek extra time from the applicant in writing.
+Under the Act, once a valid request is received and payment of the application fee is made, Council has 30 days, to provide a decision in writing.
+Extensions are sometimes necessary to ensure that complete searches are undertaken or if third parties are to be consulted prior to releasing documents.
+Should extensions be necessary, Council FOI officer will seek an extension of time from the applicant in writing.